ashiklom/pecan.book/developers_guide/Developers_guide.md

+### Developer's Guide

-This section is geared toward thhose wishing to contribute to the PEcAn project.
+This section is geared toward those wishing to contribute to the PEcAn project.
+We welcome anyone wishing to do so.
+These are the topics covered in this section: